ExpediaGroup/apiary-extensions/apiary-receivers-parent/README.md

 # Overview

-`apiary-receivers-parent` provides common libraries for receiving messages from Apiary messaging infrastructure.
+`apiary-receivers` provides common libraries for receiving messages from Apiary messaging infrastructure.

 ## SQS

-`apiary-receiver-sqs` is a library for polling sqs messages.
+`apiary-receiver-sqs` is a library for polling SQS messages.

 To use, build `SqsMessageReader` with the required configuration: